ancap-ch/from-en/pcm/Universally Preferable Behaviour/p05_appendices.md

 1. Reality dey objective and e also dey consistent.
 2. “Logic” na set of objective and rules wey dey consistent wey dem derive from the consistency of reality.
-3. All those theory wey follow with logic, dem dey call am “valid.”
+3. All those theory wey follow with logic, dem dey call am “valid”.
-4. All those theories wey dem don confirm by empirical testing, dem dey call am “accurate.”
+4. All those theories wey dem don confirm by empirical testing, dem dey call am “accurate”.
-5. All those theories wey dey valid, com still dey accurate, dem dey call am “true.”
+5. All those theories wey dey valid, com still dey accurate, dem dey call am “true”.
 6. Them require “Preferences” for life, thought, language and all those debating.
 7. Debating always need may both parties hold “truth” and may dem dey objective and dem go prefer am universally.
 8. Therefore, that very act of debating wey we dey do contain an acceptance of universally preferable behavior (UPB).